February 2, 2015May 9, 2020 5min readBy Marina Ali

 When assessing solutions to the problem of gang rape, Rashid asserts that Bengali men have to start taking accountability for their actions.
 They have to realize that they too are a part of the problem and until they can change their mindsets, gang rape and sexual harassment will continue to be seen as a normal occurrence.

-Additionally, the government has to step in and admit its mismanagement, she said.
+Additionally, the government has to step in and admit its mismanagement.
+She states:

 Even though, the gang rape epidemic in Bangladesh cannot be fixed from solving only one facet of the issue or through this documentary alone, Rashid highlights an issue that will take a new understanding of gender, religion and government oversight to bring long-term goals into fruition.